mbsa-tud/tsad_platform/README.md

 1. Select the thresholds in the [Settings](#settings) of the platform
 2. (optional) If the dynamic threshold was selected, configure it in the [Settings](#settings).
-3. Configure/load models on the [Training](#training-and-optimization) panel.
+3. Configure/load models on the [Training](#training-and-optimization) panel (don't train them yet).
 4. Select a dataset on the [Auto Run](#auto-run) panel by clicking the `Browse` (1) button.
 5. Configure the data preparation (2).
-6. Configure training options for DL models (3).
+6. Configure training options for deep-learning models (3).
 7. Click `Run Evaluation` (4) to start the process.
 You can observe more details about the current state in the MATLAB command window.
 8. Once it's done, all results are stored in a folder called *Auto_Run_Results* within the current MATLAB folder (This folder includes subfolders for the results for each selected threshold).
 The average scores for each model for the first threshold are displayed in the table (5).